Azure/ResourceModules/docs/wiki/TestingDesign.md

   1. Resource Groups: Leveraged by all modules.
 Multiple instances are deployed:
      - 'validation-rg': The resource group to which resources are deployed by default during the test deployment phase.
 This same resource group is also the one hosting the dependencies.
-     - 'artifacts-rg': The resource group to which template specs are published during the publishing phase.
+     - 'artifacts-rg': The resource group to which templates are published during the publishing phase.

 **Second level resources**: This group of resources has a dependency only on the resource group which will host them.
 Resources in this group can be deployed in parallel.